christophergandrud/cv/cv_web/Gandrud_cv_web.md

 ##### Post-Doctoral Researcher

-I am co-authoring with Prof. Mark Hallerberg a project examining the political economy responses to financial crisis.
+I am co-authoring with Prof. Mark Hallerberg a project examining the political economy responses to financial crises.
 The project is funded by the *Deutsche Forschungsgemeinschaft*.

 I am also designing and teaching a new graduate-level course on collaborative data science.